 On Display is a stimulating collection of essays about the politics of display.
 The authors are some of the leading New Zealand scholars active in the interdisciplinary space called Cultural Studies, and their subjects range widely, from colonial museum exhibitions to nationalist cultural display to contemporary art practices.

+ANNA SMITH teaches in the English Department at the University of Canterbury.
 LYDIA WEVERS is the Director of the Stout Research Centre at Victoria University.